Make your organization smarter with add-on analytics. Machine Learning APIs.

 Having your models deployed in UbiOps, means your deployment’s endpoints are maintained and serviced by us.
 Endpoints are always in a standardized format and do not change when new code is uploaded.
 Deployments can have multiple versions running, that all serve different code and each with their own unique endpoint, making it suitable for A/B testing and other comparison techniques.
 When new code is uploaded for a version, the endpoint will direct requests to the old model, until the new model is up and running, without any downtime.

-UbiOps allows complete control over the number of replicas and memory of your deployments, with changes on those parameters taking effect immediately.
+UbiOps allows complete control over the number of replicas and memory of your deployments.
+Changes on those parameters are taking effect immediately.